 5. Disable wp-cron.php

-Wp-crone.php is a script in WordPress for scheduled tasks like checking for theme or plugin updates, publishing scheduled posts, sending email notifications and others.
-The thing is that wp-cron.php runs every time someone visits a page.
-For a website with a lot of traffic, this can be a problem as it consumes server resources.
+Wp-crone.php is a script in WordPress for scheduled tasks such as checking for theme or plugin updates, publishing scheduled posts, sending email notifications and others.
+The “problem” is that wp-cron.php runs every time someone visits a page.
+For a website with a lot of traffic, this can be a real problem as it consumes server resources.
 Check this article how to disable default wp-cron.php and setup a manual cron job that runs every 6 hours, which should be fine for most of the WordPress websites.